Being young is to love Joni Mitchell's music. Growing older is to understand why you do.

 Mitchell appears bent on repudiating her own flair for popular songwriting, and on staking her claim to the kind of artistry that when it’s real doesn't need to announce itself so stridently.

-Such reviews angered and wounded Joni, who for all her determined independence wanted her fans to love her and the critics to appreciate her, but she plowed ahead and in late 1978 received a career-altering call from Sue Graham Mingus, the wife of legendary jazz composer and bassist Charles Mingus.
+Such reviews wounded Joni, who for all her determined independence wanted her fans to love her and the critics to appreciate her, but she plowed ahead and in late 1978 received a career-altering call from Sue Graham Mingus, the wife of legendary jazz composer and bassist Charles Mingus.

 Mingus, who was wheelchair bound and in the final stages of amyotrophic lateral sclerosis, had been so taken by Joni's foray into jazz that he wrote six melodies flatteringly titled "Joni I" to "Joni VI."
 Mingus' wife asked whether she would be interested in writing lyrics for them.